 I hold a PhD in applied mathematics with specialty in theoretical physics at King's College London.
 I have over seven years tutoring experience with over a hundred students now.
 Virtually all getting the grades they needed and many making impressive gains, please see my feedback in support of this.
+My hourly rate of £35 is set not in relation to what other tutors charge but what the majority of my local target market feel is reasonable.

 I attended local schools - the Royal Grammar School in Guildford and Downsend in Ashtead - and I have a very good understanding of the academic system.